Bennotsi-MTG/Doomsday-Codex/misc/lists.md

 Another search and draw filter effect.
 It has the most reach of any of the cantrips we run with a potential to see four cards deep.
 Should always be a four of.

+3-4 x Burning Wish

+Not all run Wish however it is probably the best tool in the deck.
+It allows for running a Sideboard copy of Doomsday and opens up a lot of tools such as Empty the Warrens, adding storm count for Tendrils during the combo or finding a variety of toolbox answers for opposing interaction.
+Should always be a three or four of.

+6-7 x Discard Spells

+These can be any combination of Duress, Thougtseize and Cabal Therapy with a 3:3 split of Duress and Therapy being standard.
+Normally the seventh discard spell is located as a wish target in the sideboard.
+You should always run some number of these to fight interaction and to protect yourself.
+Most often a six of.

+1 x Act on Impulse / Three Wishes

+This is a key combo spell that allows you to 'draw' into your stack.
+Act is normally the more popular choice due to the lower colour requirements, resistance to Red Blast effects and ability to be Wished for.
+You always need to have one of these in your deck however a suitable alternative would be the historically favoured Ideas Unbound.

+0-1 Laboratory Maniac

+Technically he could be counted as a flex slot however Laboratory Maniac provides a very simple alternative win condition to Tendrils of Agony and pulls his weight well in a lot of scenarios.
+Most lists do run one copy main.

+## Flex slots:

+0-4 Conjurer's Baubles

+This card is explained in full [here](http://ddft.wiki/pages-output/ch2/cb-piles/) and allows a multitude of funtions with the key ones being to store a draw in the face of using Lion's Eye Diamonds to generate mana.
+Most lists are running 2-4.

+0-4 Preordain

+Another cantrip.
+This one tends to fluctuate in number inversely proportional to the number of Conjurer's Baubles used.
+Again most lists are running 2-4 copies.

+0-1 Rain of Filth

+An option as Dark Ritual copy number five.
+Rain is very good against decks that run Rishadan Port as a 'delayed' ritual effect within a turn or for games that go long and plenty of land drops are being made.
+Most lists run either a single copy or forego it entirely.

+0-4 Lotus Petal

+Mana fixing, additional storm and free mana.
+Petal does it all.
+Possibly should be included as a 'core' slot.
+Mosts lists run 3-4 with lists heavier in lands normally running less.
+Very good for powering out faster wins or quick Empty the Warrens lines.

+## Manabase

+8-9 Fetchlands:

+4 x Polluted Delta

+Fetches basic Swamp and Island.
+Grabs your two main colours and any splash colours.
+A must include four of.

+2-4 x Alternative U Fetchland

+Normally Scalding Tarn as it can also fetch all colours assuming a R splash and playing of Badlands.
+Otherwise this could be any U fetchland.
+Normally U fetchlands are preferred over B fetchlands.

+0-2 x Alternative B Fetchland

+Bloodstained Mire is the most coomon choice here.
+The B counterpart of the description above.
+Again generally disfavoured as it cannot fetch Basic Island.

+2-3 Basic Lands:

+1-2 Island

+Wasteland immune U source that also dodges Blood Moon and casts most of our search spells.
+Normally run as a two off in lists and is the main reason for having all U Fetchlands.

+1 Swamp